 DEVICES AND MEANINGFUL ENGAGEMENT

 In 2014, the Pew Research Center’s American Trends Panel conducted a study among 3,042 cell phone users.
 The study found that 89% of them used their phone during the most recent social gathering they attended.
-Along with wanting to know how these individuals used their phones in a social setting, researchers also wanted to know what these individuals hoped to accomplish by their cell phone usage.
-It was found that many of these people engaged in cell phone usage for either “group-contributing” reasons — to post a picture or video they had taken of the gathering, to share something that had occurred in the group by text, email, or social networking site, to get information they thought would be interesting to the group, or to connect with other people who are known to the group — or for “retreating-from-the-group” reasons — they were no longer interested in what the group was doing, to connect with other people who are strangers to the group, or to avoid participating in what the group was discussing.
+Along with knowing how these individuals used their phones in a social setting, researchers also wanted to know what these individuals hoped to accomplish by their cell phone usage.
+It was found that many of these people engaged in cell phone usage for either “group-contributing” reasons — to post a picture or video they had taken of the gathering, to share something that had occurred in the group by text, email, or social networking site, to get the information they thought would be interesting to the group, or to connect with other people who are known to the group — or for “retreating-from-the-group” reasons — they were no longer interested in what the group was doing, to connect with other people who are strangers to the group, or to avoid participating in what the group was discussing.
 Despite these distinctions, I’d argue that all of the aforementioned reasons should all be categorized as “retreating-from-the-group” reasons, as they all keep people from meaningfully engaging with the individuals around them.

-Another study conducted by the International Center for Media & the Public Agenda asked 200 students at the University of Maryland, College Park to abstain from using all media for 24 hours.
+Another study conducted by the International Center for Media & the Public Agenda asked 200 students at the University of Maryland, College Park, to abstain from using all media for 24 hours.
 After this 24 hour period, the students were asked to write about their experiences.
 Many students reported that they used the time to spend quality time with loved ones, make a nice meal for themselves or their families, exercise, and generally had more face-to-face interactions.
 Additionally, students reported being better able to concentrate in class, and without being able to listen to music on their phones, they were able to be more attentive to their surroundings.

 THE PROBLEM WITH PHUBBING

 Not only does phubbing — snubbing others in favor of our phones — keep us from engaging with the people around us, but it also leads to relational conflicts.
 I watch this happen to those around me and in my own relationships more often than I’d prefer were the case.
 Whether it’s with friends on the train, a couple at dinner, parents with their young children, or an employee at a meeting, it’s highly likely that the person being phubbed will feel unheard, disregarded, and disrespected.
 They might even turn to their own device, thus perpetuating the problem.
 When we are connected to our phones, we are unable to be attentive to those around us.
 We miss out on facial cues, body posture, changes in tone of voice, and often the actual content of what the other person wants us to hear.
+The need to learn how to unplug has never been more urgent.

 HOW TO PLUG BACK INTO YOUR LIFE